Sunderland weather forecast: This is when rain is set to hit Sunderland

-The weather in Sunderland is set to be a mixed bag today as forecasters predict cloud and small spells of sunshine throughout the day.
+The weather in Sunderland is set to be a mixed bag today as forecasters predict both sunshine and cloud throughout the day.

+Although temperatures are on the rise this week in Sunderland, reaching highs of 20C, rain is still set to hit as the week progresses.

 What will the weather be like this morning in Sunderland?

-This morning is set to see a mixture of cloud and sunny spells, with temperatures reaching 15C by lunchtime.
+This morning is set to be dull and cloudy, reaching 15C by lunchtime.

 What will the weather be like this afternoon in Sunderland?